Intercultural Cities: Why and How to join?

-Over 100 Cities across Europe and beyond (Japan, Mexico, Canada) are now embracing the principles of intercultural integration and using the Intercultural cities tools.
+Over 120 Cities across Europe and beyond (Australia, Japan, Mexico, Canada, Morocco and Israel) are now embracing the principles of intercultural integration and using the Intercultural cities tools.
 Cities participating in the Intercultural cities programme enjoy the advice of leading international experts and privileged access to the Intercultural cities tools, and engage in intensive exchanges with other cities through thematic events and study visits.
-Member cities benefit from the international exposure and credibility of the Council of Europe and the support of the European Union which is a partner to the programme.
+Member cities benefit from the international exposure and credibility of the Council of Europe.

 The Intercultural cities network is suitable for cities of at least 30 000 inhabitants with a significant level of diversity, whose leadership is strongly committed to making diversity an advantage in city-making and who are ready to invest political capital, time and resources in the programme.